Baby Eats A lot

 Another thing is that I think he is constipated, because he cries whenever he has to po-po or fart, what can I do, pls help?

-Before I go into details, there are a few things that might be interesting for you to know about babies at the age of 5-6 weeks:
+Before I go into the tips, there are a few things that might be interesting for you to know about babies at the age of 5-6 weeks:

 • Babies are very different in how obvious their growth spurts are.
-One of my kids became totally crazy for more food at a growth spurt.
+One of my kids became totally crazy for more food during a growth spurt.
 (And had them often!)

-• At 6 weeks, babies in general tend be crying the most.
+• At 6 weeks, babies’ time spent crying tend to peak (unless the suffer from colic).
 This can be a very exhausting period for parents, but a few weeks later things have often calmed down, at least a bit.

-All this said, I think there are a few things you can do for your baby:
+All this said, I think there are a few things you can do for your hungry little baby:

 • It is better for your baby if you try to offer food more often than in larger portions, particularly if he seems to have some tummy pain.
 You can even try cutting down the amount a bit and feed him more often to see if it helps for his gas and pain.
 (But don't stop before he is more or less content, or you'll just have a very fussy baby.)

-• Don't try to give him anything more solid than formula!
-Formula is tough enough for this young babies and something even more solid will only result in constipation and pain.
+• Don’t try to give him anything more solid than formula!
+Formula is tough enough for young babies’ tummies and something even more solid will only result in more constipation and pain.

 • Also, don't be tempted to add more formula powder to the water, to make the formula more filling.
 It will also cause tummy pain and constipation.